 Alternatively, you can export only the joints (but not the model itself) and animation associated with them.

 To do this, select File → Export Fbx/Dae → Without Meshes.
 This can be useful when you're creating multiple animations for the same model:

 Another available option is to export an animation as a video file.

 To do this:

-2. Choose whether the animation should be rendered as a single video file or as an image sequence.
+Output To defines whether the scene should be rendered as a video file (the video file option), or as a sequence of pictures (the image files option).